bsstoner/node-xml2js/README.md

     then "children" won't be created.
 Added in 0.2.5.
   * `childkey` (default `$$`): Prefix that is used to access child elements if `explicitChildren` is set to `true`.
 Added in 0.2.5.
-  * `preserveChildrenOrder` (default `false`): Modifies the behavior of `explicitChildren` so that the value of the "children" property becomes an ordered array.
-When this is `true`, every node will also get a `#name` field whose value will correspond to the XML nodeName, so that you may iterate the "children" array and still be able to determine node names.
-The named (and potentially unordered) properties are also retained in this configuration at the same level as the ordered "children" array.
-Added in 0.4.9.
   * `charsAsChildren` (default `false`): Determines whether chars should be considered children if `explicitChildren` is on.
 Added in 0.2.5.
   * `async` (default `false`): Should the callbacks be async?
-This *might* be an incompatible change if your code depends on sync execution of callbacks.
-    Future versions of `xml2js` might change this default, so the recommendation is to not depend on sync execution anyway.
+This *might* be an incompatible change if your code depends on sync execution of callbacks. xml2js 0.3 might change this default, so the recommendation is to not depend on sync execution anyway.
 Added in 0.2.6.
   * `strict` (default `true`): Set sax-js to strict or non-strict parsing mode.
     Defaults to `true` which is *highly* recommended, since parsing HTML which is not well-formed XML might yield just about anything.
 Added in 0.2.7.
   * `attrNameProcessors` (default: `null`): Allows the addition of attribute name processing functions.
-Accepts an `Array` of functions with following
+    Accepts an `Array` of functions with following signature:
-    signature:
     ```javascript
     function (name){
         //do something with `name`